WiIIiam278/HuskClaims/docs/Database-Migration.md

-# Database Migration

 HuskClaims supports migrating data between different database types through the `/huskclaims import database` command.

-## Migrating Between MySQL and SQLite
+## Migrating Between Database Types

-You can seamlessly migrate all your claim data between MySQL and SQLite databases with a simple command.
+You can seamlessly migrate all your claim data between MySQL, MariaDB, and SQLite databases with a simple command.

 ### Prerequisites

 1. Ensure both database configurations are properly set in your `config.yml` file:
-   - For MySQL migration, make sure your MySQL credentials are correctly configured
+   - For MySQL/MariaDB migration, make sure your database credentials are correctly configured
    - For SQLite migration, the plugin will use the default file location

 ### Migration Process